dominicdawes/obsidian/Obsidian-Learning/Reinforcement Learning (APL)/02 - Lecture - Part 1 - Imitation Learning.md

 - Can suffer from not understanding causality (brake light example)
 	- Causal confusion in imitation learning (2019)
 #### Mitigation (to 2+ "best cases"):
-Goal: give it sufficuently expresivly policy gradient to handle lots of cases
+Goal: give it a sufficiently expressively policy gradient to handle lots of cases
  - mixed gaussians instead of single gaussian(unimodal modeling)
  - Latent variable model
  - Using diffusion models to model a policy

-#### Using diffusion Model Policy
+#### Using Diffusion Model Policy
 - add noise and a model learns the reverse to denoise an image
 - In RL this noise is actions. thus the policy model learns how to imitate learning by learning the sequence of actions to arrive at the denoised result (i.e the correct action)
 	- paper see [[Diffusion Policy]] (columbia edu)